 3. Information security technology remains important

-Currently, a typical organisation that is concerned about information security uses between 25 to 49 security tools.
+Currently, a typical organization that is concerned about information security uses between 25 to 49 security tools.
 Among these, tools for cloud-based security and data encryption are increasingly important.

 When you invest in new technologies, you should also consider two important factors:

-While information security technology remains super important, your people will have an equally important role in your defences.
+While information security technology remains super important, your people will have an equally important role in your defenses.
 We’ll get to that soon.

 4. All vendors must comply with information security standards

 In an article, HelpNet Security mentions that nearly half of the firms that suffered a data breach were because of their “trusted” third parties.

 Cyber GRX compiled an impressive list of third-party breaches of 2018.
 The list includes names such as BestBuy, Sears, Delta, MyFitnessPal, and Universal Music Group, to name a few.

 Working with third-party vendors could put your operations at risk.
 Whenever you select a new vendor, put them under your security microscope and make sure that they have healthy security hygiene.
 All of the vendors you work with should comply with all of your security regulations to avoid the possibility of a data breach—or at least do your best to mitigate the hazards.

 According to research from Esentire, companies typically contractually obligate vendors to comply with their security and privacy practices and then frequently review their security and privacy policies and procedures and ask for proof of security certification.